pieroproietti/penguins-eggs-book/chapter-8.md

 sudo eggs produce \--clone \--basename=backup

-This command will execute the °produce° action with the clone option and set the basename to °backup**".** Remember to adjust the options and values according to your specific requirements and the available features of the sudo eggs produce command.
+This command will execute the °produce° action with the clone option and set the basename to °backup".
+Remember to adjust the options and values according to your specific requirements and the available features of the sudo eggs produce command.
 Additionally, consult the command\'s documentation or help text for a comprehensive